minimaxir/hacker-news-undocumented/README.md

 Comments can be collapsed by clicking the `[+]` icon to improve readability.`[flagged]` comments are sometimes collapsed by default, and moderators can set a comment to automatically be collapsed if necessary (e.g. meta-discussion).

-When a comment thread is collapsed, the `[+x]` number on the right indicates the number of comments that are hidden.
-The comment count is recursive including +1 for the comment itself, +1 for each child comment, and +1 for each of their grandchildren comments and so on all the way down.
+When a comment thread is collapsed, the `[+x]` number on the right indicates the total number of hidden children comments.

 ### Shadowbanning